 Copywork and memorization are important enough at this level to have their own category on the lesson plan charts.
 Students will memorize and recite Bible verses, counting (e.g., by 2’s, by 5’s, or backward from 15 to 0) the Pledge of Allegiance, their personal information (i.e., phone number, address, birth date) phonetic sounds, spelling words, names of the planets, and the Doxology.

 A new category on the lesson plan charts at this level, “Wonder, Beauty, and Imagination,” encompasses literature, science, history, geography, art, and music.
 Among resources used are Hailstones and Halibut Bones, The Creation Story for Children, Bugs are Insects, A Tree is a Plant, Paddle-to-the Sea, From Tadpole to Frog, A Child’s Book of Poems, and maps from the back of the curriculum manual.
 Two sets of beautiful art cards are used to teach art appreciation as well as a little art history.
 Classical musical works such as “Fur Elise” and “The Nutcracker” are used to develop listening skills and music appreciation, and children also learn traditional songs such as “He’s Got the Whole World in His Hands,” “The Star-Spangled Banner,” and “America the Beautiful,” Christmas carols, and children’s songs such as “I’m a Little Teapot” and “Frere Jacques.”
-However, you need to find your own recordings of the musical pieces.
+However, you need to find your own recordings of the musical pieces if you do not know these songs.

 The curriculum manual includes instructions that are vital for balancing what sounds like a lot of bookwork with activity-based learning.
 Outdoor science explorations, bird watching, and movement activities that accompany learning phonetic sounds are only a few of those active-learning opportunities found within the lesson plans.